Ames Monument: History

 Public outcry towards Oakes and other "Kings of Frauds" associated with scandal threatened the Ames family reputation and that of the Ames Company, founded in 1774 to make steel-edged shovels.
 The Ames Company later sold axes and shovels to miners during the California Gold Rush.
 The company supplied the government with shovels during the Civil War, for excavating the Panama Canal, for mining Pennsylvania coal fields, and for digging the New York City Subway.

 In 1875, the Union Pacific Railroad board of directors voted to erect the grand Ames Monument, in part to burnish the company's tarnished reputation.
 Union Pacific stockholders subsequently authorized the construction at a meeting in Boston on March 10, 1875.

 The Norcross Brothers of Worcester, Massachusetts, built the monument, employing some 85 workers who lived on site, "where reportedly no liquor or gambling was allowed."
 Workers cut the stone for the pyramid from a granite outcropping common in the area.
 They then used oxen teams to skid the stone a half-mile to the work site.
 Some of the rough-faced granite blocks weigh several tons.

 Workers constructed the pyramid about 300 yards south of the tracks on a small knoll.
 When completed in 1882, the Ames Monument stood 300 ft south of, and 32 ft above, the highest elevation of the original tracks of Union Pacific transcontinental railroad at 8247 ft.
 President Rutherford B. Hayes underscored the importance of the transcontinental railroad and thereby the Ames brothers by attending the monument's dedication ceremony.

 However, when completed in 1882, the Ames Monument was visited by many persons who were allowed to momentarily leave their trains in order to view the monolithic curiosity.
 It was said that when the construction of the monument was almost completed, some people had the opportunity of being lifted to the top of the monument by a special rig and from their breezy perch could view the surrounding area for a hundred miles in all directions.

+When it was finished in the year 1882 the ending cost of the structure was $64,000.
+Around 12 miles away from the monument they had finished the railroad tracks in the year 1865.

-In 1885, after finding that the Union Pacific had accidentally built the monument not on one of the plots granted to the corporation by the government, but on one of the alternating plots available for purchase or claim by Homesteaders, local resident William Murphy purchased the land that contained the monument, intending to cover the pyramid with advertising.
+In 1885, after finding that the Union Pacific had accidentally built the monument not on one of the plots granted to it by the government, but on one of the alternating plots available for purchase or claim by Homesteaders, local resident William Murphy purchased the land that contained the monument, intending to cover the pyramid with advertising.
 The Union Pacific Railroad Company contested the purchase, and eventually obtained a special deed to the property in 1889, both frustrating Murphy and bankrupting him through legal proceedings.